 We have addressed the fact that the quality of your content is the key to generating backlinks.

 That is, we have to consistently—both in quantity and quality—publish relevant and valuable content.
 Maintain a regular schedule to update your blog, YouTube channel, or any other platforms, but also maintain quality.

 Remember, however, that you should avoid delivering low-quality content just for the sake of regular publication.
 Google is strongly against this practice and you might get your site penalized.

 Publish link “hook”

 We tend to link to another site when they provide useful data or information—as a “citation” in our content—, or when they provide unique resources (i.e. unique infographic, original research report, etc.).

 So, if we want to get more links, we can also publish high-quality content that includes unique and relevant data/information, such as:

-We call this type of content pieces as “link hooks”, and can be an effective approach to attract a lot of inbound links to the specific page.
+We call this type of content piece “link hooks”, and can be an effective approach to attract a lot of inbound links to a specific page.
 The more specific you can create these “hooks”, generally, the better, although broader resource pages that can target various different websites can also be useful.

 Sometimes—a lot of times, even—, all it takes to get a backlink is to simply send an outreach email and ask for one.

 However, since we can imagine a popular, high-quality, authoritative site’s webmaster can get hundreds if not thousands of emails every single day, a custom, genuine, and personal outreach email is necessary to capture their attention.